Pat Parker

-Pat Parker (born Patricia Cooks; January 20, 1944 – June 17, 1989) was an American poet and activist.
-Both her poetry and her activism drew from her experiences as an African-American lesbian feminist.
+Pat Parker (born Patricia Cooks; January 20, 1944 – June 17, 1989) was an African American poet and activist.
+Both her poetry and her activism drew from her experiences as a Black lesbian feminist.
 Her poetry spoke about her tough childhood growing up in poverty, dealing with sexual assault, and the murder of a sister.
 At eighteen, Parker was in an abusive relationship and had a miscarriage after being pushed down a flight of stairs.
-After two divorces she came out as lesbian "embracing her sexuality" and said she was liberated and "knew no limits when it came to expressing the innermost parts of herself".
+After two divorces, she came out as a lesbian, "embracing her sexuality" and said she was liberated and "knew no limits when it came to expressing the innermost parts of herself".

 Parker participated in political activism and had early involvement with the Black Panther Party and Black Women's Revolutionary Council, and formed the Women's Press Collective.
-She participated in many forms of activism especially regarding gay and lesbian communities, domestic violence, and rights of people of color.
-She released five poetry collections: Child of Myself (1972), Pit Stop (1975), Movement in Black (1978), Woman Slaughter (1978), and Jonestown and Other Madness (1985).
+She participated in many forms of activism especially regarding gay and lesbian communities, domestic violence, reproductive rights, civil rights and anti-racism.
+She released five poetry collections: Child of Myself (1972), Pit Stop (1975), Movement in Black (1978), Womanslaughter (1978), and Jonestown and Other Madness (1985).

 Early life

 Pat was born on January 20, 1944, in Houston, Texas, to Marie Louise (née Anderson) and Ernest Nathaniel Cooks.
 Marie Louise worked as a domestic worker and Ernest retreaded tires.
 She was the youngest of four daughters.
 The family lived first in the Third Ward and then moved to the Sunnyside neighborhood when Parker was four years old.

 She left home at seventeen and moved to Los Angeles to attend college.
 She attended Los Angeles City College and also was enrolled in San Francisco State College from 1966 to 1967 but did not graduate.
-(In an NEA application for 1988, Parker writes that she studied at San Francisco State University in Creative Writing but did not attain a degree.)
+(In an NEA application for 1988, Parker writes that she studied Creative Writing at San Francisco State University but did not attain a degree.)
 She married playwright Ed Bullins in 1962.
-Both Bullis and Parker became involved in the Black Panther Party in the 1960s.
+Both Bullins and Parker became involved in the Black Panther Party in the 1960s.

 Parker and Bullins separated after four years.
 She later said that her ex-husband was physically violent and that she was "scared to death".
 She married Robert F. Parker, writer and publisher, but decided that the "idea of marriage... wasn't working" for her.
 She began to identify as a lesbian in the late 1960s, and, in a 1975 interview with Anita Cornwell stated: "after my first relationship with a woman, I knew where I was going."